norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ### Ground Truth is a Magic Lamp
 If you are granted three wishes by a genie, leave no room in them for interpretation.
 Ambiguity is how you end up turned into a tortoise ("I want to live for centuries!") or the Mona Lisa ("I want to be famous!").
 And when constructing your ground truth datasets, leave even less ambiguity.

 Language models will astound you with how creatively they can screw up and still follow the rules.
-They may perfectly extract every book title, until you provide a GT record with
+They may perfectly extract every book title, until you provide a new ground truth entirely in lowercase.
+They may halucinate if you change "the user" to "a user."
+They may

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4MTc0MzI2OSwtNTEzNDQzNjAzLC0yOD
+eyJoaXN0b3J5IjpbMTc3MTY2NjQ2NCwtNTEzNDQzNjAzLC0yOD
 M5NjcxMDksOTk5MDUxOTE1LC0xNzgzMDY2MTcyLC0xOTgwMTkz
 NjY4LC00MjkyNDEwODksLTE2MDk2NzExMywtNjk4NjEzNTIwLC
 01MDkzOTE3NjksMjA4NjEzODU5NywzMDk5NjQ3NzgsLTIwNTYz